Heavy Duty Dog Crate – Gelinzon Review

 Now, the bottom of the crate is much different than most I’ve seen too…I kinda like the looks of it!

-Since I remember back when we did have to put our naughty dogs in a crate, we’d come home to a mess of water and kibble spilled all over the crate…
+Back in the days of when we used to have to crate our dogs, we’d come home to a mess of water and kibble spilled all over,

 Not to mention a wet and smelly dog!